bandframework/bandframework/BANDsoftware_uses/README.md

-This directory contains examples of the application of the BAND tools, found [here](https://github.com/bandframework/bandframework/tree/main/software), to nuclear-physics problems.
-As of v0.5 we have the following examples:
+This directory contains examples of the application of the BAND tools, found [here](../software), to nuclear physics problems.
+As of v0.4.0+dev we have the following examples:

-- [Bfrescox](/software/Bfrescox): A BAND extension of the frescox scattering code for coupled-channels calculations that uses surmise to enable parameter estimation within frescox.
+- [Bfrescox](BFRESCOX/README.md): A BAND extension of the frescox scattering code for coupled-channels calculations that uses surmise to enable parameter estimation within frescox.